 Tenurial rights

 In India, common property resource (CPR) refers to all such resources which are accessible to the whole community without exclusive property rights, rather the practices determining the access to these resources are generally conventional.
 In this light, CPRs in India account for village pastures and grazing grounds, village forests and woodlots, protected and unclassed government forests, waste lands, common threshing grounds, watershed drainage, ponds and tanks, rivers, rivulets, water reservoirs, canals and irrigation channels.
 The shabars of Sundarbans are not excluded from formal and informal regulations on the use of coastal lands for setting DF camps.
 Most conspicuous of all forms of discontent, is the tenancy rights or land tenure rights which have always been valorised by the DF units for their extensive use of space.
 Contestations associated with space for shabars along the beach areas, are acute in Kalistan, Frasergunj and Bakkhali.
 Tenancy rights are only acquired by bohordars after occupying the plot for successive years without any temporary termination.
 The bohordars of three shabars of Sagar Island (Gangasagar, Baguakhali and Hatipitia) have formed associations for protection of the tenancy rights.
 Interestingly, tenancy rights cannot be transferred or sold, it can only be inherited by the legal heir of the occupant, subject to the approval of the association.
-While most of the shabars of Sagardwip have been converted into cooperatives, shabars of Frasergunj have been unable to access the benefits as a formal cooperative system because the shabars are situated on the “land of the government” (KII of Sidhul Das, owner of large shabar in Lalgunj, Sundarbans).
+While most of the shabars of Sagardwip have been converted into cooperatives, shabars of Frasergunj have been unable to access the benefits as a formal cooperative system because the shabars are situated on the “land of the government” (KII with the owner of a large shabar in Lalgunj).
 “To be granted a legal recognition like cooperative, the shabar must be settled in the private land of the owner.
-I only have two bighas of land in my village at Kakdwip”, says Sidhul Das, bohordar of Lalgunj shabar.
+I only have two bighas of land in my village at Kakdwip”, says the bohordar of Lalgunj shabar.

 Imminent ecological challenges